devchild/omega/README.md

-#The yoda-project.
+#The omega-project.

 [wiki](https://github.com/devchild/yoda-project/wiki)

-The yoda-project is my attempt to build a compiler for my very own invented programming language.
+The omega-project is my attempt to build a compiler for my very own invented programming language.

-In lack of a final (better) name for this language I name this the yoda-project.
+In lack of a final (better) name for this language I name this the omega-project.
 If you have a proposition for a cool new name for this language, please let me know.

 The programming language that is being designed here is a mixture of python and c#.
 The compiler itself is written in c++ and uses llvm for the low level code generation.
 The parser bits are generated using bison and flex.